wix-incubator/wix-rest-docs/guides/Identities.md

 - [Headless](https://dev.wix.com/docs/go-headless/getting-started/about-headless/about-wix-headless) flows can make calls as API key admins.
 - Site admin flows can make calls as API key admins.
 - [Channel](https://support.wix.com/en/article/wix-channels-dashboard-overview) and [Enterprise](https://support.wix.com/en/article/wix-enterprise-an-overview) admin flows can make calls as API key admins.

+**Example use cases**:
+- A headless admin can make calls to Wix's APIs as an API key admin to invite team members to join the account, manage domains and create store products.
+- A Channel or Enterprise admin can make calls to Wix's APIs as an API key admin to invite team members to join the account, manage domains and create store products.

 ## Methods with restricted identities